 It works as follows: a user fills in an email address in a subscription form, then gets a confirmation email to that address, opens it, and clicks the confirmation link.

-Yes, the double opt-in takes a little more time for people to subscribe, but if they really want to be in touch with your brand, they will finish the subscription.
-Besides, such approach makes your mailing list healthier with no invalid emails.
+Yes, double opt-in takes a little more time for people to subscribe, but if they want to be in touch with your brand, they will finish the subscription.
+Besides, such an approach makes your mailing list healthier with no invalid emails.
 It results in a better sender reputation.

 How to add a confirmation link with SendPulse?

 It’s not a big deal.
 With SendPulse, a confirmation link integrates with a confirmation email and is included in the subscription form creation.
 So, here’s a complete instruction on how to create a subscription form.

 Find the “Subscription forms” tab in your SendPulse account and choose a layout for your subscription form.
 Drag and drop necessary elements and customize them to your liking.
 Below is the screenshot from the SendPulse subscription form builder.